-Need a guide?
-Here's how to order online.
+Need help?
+Here's how to buy a bed online.

 Shop In-Store If You Want:

-- To try before you buy – this is undoubtedly the single, most serious benefit of regular and conventional shopping.
-The mattress is a thing that you need to feel before you purchase and regular retail stores provide you with this chance.
+- To try before you buy – this is the most obvious benefit of conventional shopping.
+A mattress is an item that you likely want to feel before you purchase one, and regular retail stores provide you with this chance.
 This is the main reason for which the return rate is virtually non-existent.

-- If you are not concerned with the price – if you just want to go out there and pick up the mattress which is tailored for you and you have no concerns about how much it would cost you, this is the thing to do.
-Sure, it would take you more time, but you would be able to make a quick and decisive choice to stick with as you'd be ready to try it out.
+- If you are not concerned with the price – if you want to go out and pick up a mattress tailored for you with less concerns about cost, this is the thing to do.
+While it may take you more time, you would be able to make a quick and decisive choice once you found the one.

 5 Great Online Mattress Companies